 In that, Jitney is not unlike Stephen Sondheim’s early Saturday Night, written in 1954 but not completed until the composer revised it in 1999.
 Both are clearly the work of the master in question, perhaps instantly recognizable, and unquestionably rewarding.
 Neither, though, fit in with the collected masterworks of the author.
 That said, the cast and the production make this Jitney a must-see for those who appreciate the voice of August Wilson..

 August Wilson’s Jitney opened January 19, 2017 and runs through March 12 at Manhattan Theatre Club’s Samuel Friedman Theatre

 — This feed and its contents are the property of The Huffington Post, and use is subject to our terms.
 It may be used for personal consumption, but may not be distributed on a website.

-GPS for the Soul – The Huffington Post
+Entertainment – The Huffington Post

 Visit Gabby Love today for the hottest fashion entertainment online!